-#5 Updated by Simon Dedman almost 4 years ago
+#5 Updated by Simon Dedman over 6 years ago

 Interesting - thanks for the reply.
 I wonder if this (always be modal by design) is something worth considering given the problematic issues it can cause/is causing.
 I may be a semi-exceptional usage case, but OTOH one never knows how many users get affected by the same issue and never find their way to the correct bug report.